 , and Academic Support Center

 .
 The Library loans calculators, iPads and laptops. iPads and laptops can be borrowed for two days at a time.
 Printing, scanning and photocopying are available in all three locations.
 The cost is $.08 per page for black and white prints and photocopies, $.25 per page for color (Library only), and $.02 per page for scans.
+Students are encouraged to add money to their printing accounts at one of two pay kiosks located in the Library and Academic Support Center before classes start.
+The kiosks only accept cash at this time.
 Each semester the Computer Repair and Share Club has a student lottery

 for upwards of 50 free laptops and desktops that are given away to our students.
 Students taking a computer, technical or engineering class may even be eligible for free software

 There are many student employment opportunities at MCC.
 Openings are posted on the College Central Network

 .
 Most positions are tied to the work-study program, but there may be a limited number of positions available for students that are not eligible for financial aid.
 The Career Services